 T 206 THE DOCTRINE OF THE HOLY SPIRIT

 A survey of the Biblical teaching and doctrinal development of the Spirit of God.
 Attention will be given to fundamental theological problems of the doctrine of the Spirit.

 Spring.
 2 semester hours.
-Prerequisite: T 101.
+(Not offered 1971-72) Prerequisite: T 101.